Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 Pricing

-The Explore plan is free with a £10,000 balance, otherwise £19 monthly.
-FX rates start at 0.5% above interbank for major currencies.
+Free Explore plan with £10,000 balance, otherwise £19 monthly.
+FX rates start at 0.5% above interbank.
 SWIFT transfers cost £10-20 depending on destination.
-Some transfer types may include receiving fees that affect total costs.

 6. Navan: Travel and expense management